Where Aren’t Rich New Yorkers Hiding Out? Tulum.

 Tourism destinations from Disney World to the Louvre have also been crushed by the pandemic, but Tulum shows the insidious reach of the virus into places that have so far escaped the worst of it.
 Laid off employees in Tulum would receive some relief from the government, but hospitality workers there get the overwhelming majority of their income from tips, which were no longer coming in.
 “We empathize with what’s going on in New York and Italy and China,” Barbachano said.
 “But we — without the virus, essentially — are already suffering economic effects that are equal to if we were a major hot spot.”
 He compared the situation to Saudi Arabia learning that its oil was contaminated by a virus, and no longer salable.
 “When Trump says he doesn’t want the cure to be more severe than the illness, I understand him — which is not to say I agree with him — but I understand him,” Barbachano said.
 Tulum could handle a few months of a downturn, he said, but if the vacancies lasted into the summer, it is impossible to tell how many workers will be out of jobs until the season picks up again at the end of the year.

 Mexico has been even slower to adapt to the looming crisis than its northern neighbor, so much so that Human Rights Watch chastised the country’s president on Thursday for “his reckless disregard for providing accurate information on the COVID-19 pandemic.”
 Mexicans have protested the response, and yesterday, as cases in the country exceeded 1,000, the government finally declared a national emergency.
 Yet Barbachano said that Quintana Roo, with its dependence on the arrival of Americans, was taking the threat seriously, instituting a curfew and stay-at-home recommendations well before the national government took action.
-The construction of a new hospital in Tulum has long been delayed — a matter of frustration for locals — but the empty building is now being outfitted as a staging crowd for any COVID-19 outbreak.
+The construction of a new hospital in Tulum has long been delayed — a matter of frustration for locals — but the empty building is now being outfitted as a staging ground for any COVID-19 outbreak.
 The national emergency shut down all nonessential businesses until May 1, so Barbachano wasn’t suggesting New Yorkers should fly south now.
 But he hoped they might whenever they started feeling comfortable going through security at JFK again.

 The dire turn of events had been especially difficult for Barbachano to stomach given the fact that, by multiple accounts, things had been improving in Tulum.
 The seaweed had mostly stayed away for the past eight months, and Barbachano felt he was getting a handle on the out-of-control development that had ravaged Tulum in recent years.
 Many people I spoke to in Tulum last year, turned off by the rampant growth, had wished for some force to come wipe it all away; when I talked last week to one expat living in Tulum, they told me they had been heartened by the progress over the last year, but still thought there might be a silver lining to the outbreak.
 “The whole planet will be grateful for the break it is being given,” they said.
 Of course, they were on their way north, to a second home somewhere else.